IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 ---

 ## Log File Format (`log.txt`)
-The script expects `log.txt` to be structured in a CSV ( comma seperated values ) formatted file consisting the following fields:
+The shell script expects `log.txt` to be structured in a CSV ( comma seperated values ) formatted file consisting of the following fields:

 | Field | Description |
 |-------|-------------|